Global Irish Studies Fellowship

 Research on Ireland with a Global Outlook

 The Global Irish Studies Initiative is excited to offer Research Fellowship opportunities.
-Applications for the 2021-2022 academic year are now closed.
-They will reopen in the fall of 2022.
+Applications for the 2022-2023 academic year are now closed.

 Fellows may conduct independent research or research leading to a senior thesis, masters thesis, or PhD dissertation.
 Our aim is to support student academic work on Ireland in whatever form it takes and in whatever discipline or school it takes place.
 We are excited to learn about your research and how it can be supported by Global Irish Studies.